 “Queen West is one of the most vibrant communities in Canada and is an industry microcosm of the entire country because if it stops eating out, something is seriously wrong with the country,” concludes Cassell.

-“People weren’t eating out and I think it had a lot to do with higher mortgage rates and the new stress test for approvals, so I sold Harlem East in the middle of that,” Cassell explains.
+“People weren’t eating out, and I think it had a lot to do with higher mortgage rates and the new stress test for approvals, so I sold Harlem East in the middle of that,” Cassell explains.

 This left the lesser burden of a single establishment on Queen West to care for.
 It also points to another x-factor in the Carl Cassell story, a sixth sense that’s helped him navigate his way through life in a way other less intuitive people could only dream of.
-It’s the recurring theme of this thing others call “luck” that has influenced his biggest decisions; an uncanny way of being in tune with his environment and listening to his gut.
+The recurring theme of this thing others call “luck” has influenced his biggest decisions; an uncanny way of being in tune with his environment and listening to his gut.

 “As much as I’d become known as a restaurateur, I tried not to let it become my identity because I’m essentially an artist,” says Cassell.
 “I was a dutiful father who gave it all the tools to succeed, but by 8 pm, I went home.
 As time went on, home got closer and closer until I was eventually living on top of the damn thing.”